WDI-SEA/notes/05-express/express-sequelize/03setup.md

 ## What is this "associate" thing in my model?

 In this function, we specify any relations/associations (one to one, one to many or many to many) between our models (hasMany or belongsTo).
-We'll discuss this more in class, but always remember, the association goes in the model and the foreign keys go in the migration.
+We'll discuss this more, but always remember, the association goes in the model and the foreign keys go in the migration.